Skiing (Alpine)

 Facilities

 • Determine that all facilities are safe for use.
-Students must be encouraged to report facility problems to the coach.
+Students must be encouraged to report facility problems to the Coach.

 • Only commercially operated ski facilities with suitable teaching areas must be used.